UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Methodology

-\subsubsection{Structure Reconstruction.}
+\subsubsection{Structure Reconstruction}

-In addition to attribute anomalies, structural anomalies are also more difficult to recognize, they can be camouflaged by mimicking the attributes of normal nodes.
+Besides attribute anomalies, structural anomalies are also more difficult to recognize, they can be camouflaged by mimicking the attributes of normal nodes.
 However, structural inconsistencies are reflected in the connections, and if the target node is not well reconstructed structurally, then it is likely to be anomalous.

-We capitalize on the inconsistency of the structure space and propose to perturb the subgraph through a structural masking strategy that works to break short-range connections, causing nodes to look elsewhere for evidence that suits them.
-Similarly, we use masking ratios $r_m$ to randomly sample a subset of edges from the edges observed in the subgraph and then obtain the corresponding perturbed subgraph as follows:
+Similar to node attribute reconstruction, we capitalize on the inconsistency of the structure space and introduce a structural (edge) masking mechanism that works to break short-range connections, causing nodes to look elsewhere for evidence that suits them.
+We set masking ratios as $r_m$ to randomly sample an edge subset $\mathcal{E}_{ms}^r$ from the edges observed in the subgraph and then obtain the corresponding perturbed subgraph as follows: